cvburgess/cvburgess.com/index.md

 If you want to see if we click, or if there's something not on the list, no worries!
 Book a [FREE, 30-minute consultation](https://calendly.com/cvburgess-coaching/consultation) and let's chat about your goals and how we can chart a course to them.

-_All coaching is offered at $99/hr with discount packages available upon request._

 {% endsection %}

 {% section %}